 The earliest reported Vermont Supreme Court case on highways, Fisher v.
 Beeker, was published in 1816.
 Commissioners appointed to lay out a turnpike road had set over an old road to be discontinued, but the discontinuance and setting over to the adjacent landowner were not part of the record.
 If the action is not in writing, wrote the court, then the setting over is irregular and void.
-Parol (oral) evidence is insufficient to prove it.24 Today we know the importance of the written record, as a defense against attacks on the validity of local action.
+Parol (oral) evidence is insufficient to prove it.20

 The amendments of 1820 required selectmen to record a certificate in the town clerk's office showing the opening of every public highway.
 Freeholders unhappy with the damages awarded them by selectmen for laying out or altering a public highway were allowed to appeal to a Justice of the Peace in an adjoining town, who would appoint three disinterested freeholders to assess the damage.
 If damages awarded were in excess of \$40, then the county courts had jurisdiction.
-25

 That same year the legislature first authorized county courts to lay out highways in or through two or more towns, where formerly only the legislature could exercise this power.
 A petition signed by seven freeholders could be presented to the county court, whose judges would then appoint committees to lay out or alter the roads.
 Petitioners would serve selectmen in the affected towns with a citation to appear and express their opinions on the proposal.
 After the county roads were laid out and constructed, the selectmen became responsible for opening (with a certificate) and maintenance of those highways.
-In the same act, highways in or through two or more counties became the responsibility of the supreme court.26
+In the same act, highways in or through two or more counties became the responsibility of the supreme court.22

 Towns failing or neglecting to open highways laid out by the courts or the legislature within the timeline set for opening were liable for indictment by the grand jury of the county, starting in 1821.
-The fine the towns paid went toward the construction of the roads.27
+The fine the towns paid went toward the construction of the roads.23

 In 1822, the law governing the laying out of highways by the courts or legislature required that the committees appointed to lay out the roads consist of persons from towns other than the ones through which the highways would run.
 This reflects a growing appreciation for the adversarial relationship between the towns and the courts or the legislature.
-That year the law also provided that selectmen might layout cross-roads or lanes of a width of less than three rods, "any law or usage to the contrary notwithstanding."
+That year the law also provided that selectmen might layout cross-roads or lanes of a width of less than three rods, "any law or usage to the contrary notwithstanding."24